chen-zirui-tomato/accelerate-kernel-work/README.md

 Overall we except you to submit a handin as a single `.zip` containing `handin.pdf` and a sequence of code files for the key steps you describe in the handout.

+## Acknowledgments
+This project utilizes infrastructure from GPU Mode's [Popcorn-CLI](https://github.com/gpu-mode/popcorn-cli) and [kernelbot](https://github.com/gpu-mode/kernelbot).
+We are grateful to the GPU Mode community for their open-source contributions.